shanmuga-priya-tech/NamasteNodeJSNotes/README.md

 - Episode 12:Indexes in MongoDB & Mongoose middleware
 - Episode 13: Ref,Populate and Thought process of writing APIs
 - Episode 14: Pagination

+  ## Season 3
+  - Episode 1: Deployment of frontend in AWS